m-zaragoza/scrabble-DFA-challenge-in-Java/README.md

 }
 ```

-## Extended Acceptance Criteria
+### Extended Acceptance Criteria
-> Each `Scrabble` method should be no more than 5 lines and contain no more than 5 operations.
+- Each `Scrabble` method should be no more than 5 lines and contain no more than 5 operations.

-> You can play a double or a triple letter.
+- You can play a double or a triple letter.

-> You can play a double or a triple word.
+- You can play a double or a triple word.
+</br></br>

+## Review
+This was my first contact with Java so I took a lot away from it!
+If I were to do this challenge again today, I would change a few things:
+- I would make the scoreMap() method into a static method instead, saving the program from running the block every time it's instaciated.
+- I would make the catch block catch a NullPointerExceotion, which is the one thrown on the try when the word is an empty string or `null`.
+- I would extract the logic for double and triple word from the score() method.\
+As it is, this method is a bit convoluted with the for loop, the if-else statements and the try-catch block.
+By separating the double and triple word logic, I could simply multiply the total score by 2 or 3 if the word happens to be one of those cases.
+That would have also made it easier to complete the double or triple letter part of the criteria, which I didn't get to solve.
+</br></br>